alloba/book-of-hours-notes/books/The Treatise on Underplaces.md

 ### Partial Study Description
 I'm Reading...

-The walls of the Mansus,' Hersault begins, 'are the size of starlight.'
+The walls of [[world-at-large/The Mansus|the Mansus]],' Hersault begins, 'are the size of starlight.'
 Many of his directions are equally unhelpful, but common relationships do emerge.
 ### Study Complete Description